dataminer-site/dataminer-site.github.io/_posts/2023-02-13-announcing-duckdb-070.md

 #### Multi-Database Support

-**Attach Functionality.** This release adds support for [attaching multiple databases](https://github.com/duckdb/duckdb/pull/5764) to the same DuckDB instance.
-This easily allows data to be transferred between separate DuckDB database files, and also allows data from separate database files to be combined together in individual queries.
-Remote DuckDB instances (stored on a network accessible location like GitHub, for example) may also be attached.
+**Attach Functionality.** This release adds support for [attaching multiple databases](https://github.com/duckdb/duckdb/pull/5764) to the same DataMiner instance.
+This easily allows data to be transferred between separate DataMiner database files, and also allows data from separate database files to be combined together in individual queries.
+Remote DataMiner instances (stored on a network accessible location like GitHub, for example) may also be attached.

 ```sql
 ATTACH 'new_db.db';